Mission Families Schools Therapists Community Platform

 Discharge Continuity

-Patient can take the same communication tool home.
+Share the same board home by QR or link — it opens on the family's own phone.
 Same interface, same boards, same muscle memory.
-No gap in communication between hospital and home recovery.
+No purchase, and no gap in communication between hospital and home recovery.

 Stroke communication